Updating Position Descriptions: Recommended Practices

 In Workday, titles are called "Job Profiles".
 Generic job descriptions are available for many job profiles in Workday.
 To find a generic job description in Workday, use the search box at the top of the Workday screen, type "Job:" and add any keywords to help identify the job profile for which you are searching, e.g. "Job: Program Coordinator I P9".
 Once you press "Enter", all job profiles that match your search criteria will become available, and you can click on each one to view the corresponding generic job description.
 The generic job descriptions will detail the job duties, requirements, exemption status, pay grade, and much more.
 The generic job descriptions will detail the job duties, requirements, exemption status, pay grade, and much more.

-To edit a staff position description in Workday, the HR Liaison should work with the position's manager to complete the Workday Position Description Template.
+To edit a staff position description in Workday, the HR Hub representative should work with the position's manager to complete the Workday Position Description Template.
 Completing every question on the template will provide the information necessary to complete the Edit Position Restrictions business process in Workday.
 This format is specifically designed to aid in reading and understanding the different parts of a Texas A&M position description and will ensure faster analysis by the Classification and Compensation office.
 The template is located on the HROE Classification and Compensation website under Job Changes or Resources.

 Job Description Summary